Yzjdriel/ManualWarframeZid/README.md

 If you're running a game:
 1) Download the latest release
-2) Drag the.apworld into the custom_worlds folder in your AP installation.
+2) Drag the .apworld into the custom_worlds folder in your AP installation.
 3) You're all set!

 If you're playing the manual (and aren't me):